amarkaswan/CarND-Advanced-Lane-Lines/README.md

 ### Calculating the Camera Calibration Matrix and Distortion Coefficeints

+First, I have extracted corners pixels in a set of chessboard images using `cv2.findChessboardCorners()` function and then passed these cornernrs points to `cv2.calibrateCamera()` function for calculating the camera calibration matrix and distortion coefficients.

-First, I have used a set of chess board images to find  used `cv2.findChessboardCorners()` The images for camera calibration are stored in the folder called `camera_cal`.
+The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.